Brown Sugar Sage Hasselback Butternut Squash

 Brown Sugar Sage Hasselback Butternut Squash, a simple roasted butternut squash recipe cut “hasselback” and topped with browned butter, brown sugar, and sage.
 A perfect fall side dish!

 Are you a fan of hasselback recipes?
 Us too!
 We decided to take our hasselback obsession a step further with butternut squash!
-While butternut squash in and of itself is a vegetable that screams fall, we topped it off with a bit of browned butter with brown sugar and crispy fried sage.
+While butternut squash in and of itself is a vegetable that screams fall, we topped it off with a bit of Sage Brown Sugar Butter Sauce.
 It doesn't get more autumn than that.

 👉 Here are three reasons why you should be preparing butternut squash using the hasselback method: